Auction Tips

 Do Schools Auction Off Old Lab Equipment?

-Yes, many universities often auction off old lab equipment.
-Science departments frequently upgrade their equipment, and older instruments may be in good condition but no longer meet current needs.
+Yes, many universities auction off old lab equipment.
+Science departments frequently upgrade their equipment, and older instruments may be in good condition but no longer meet current needs and standards.
 Lab equipment like microscopes, spectrometers, and test tubes may be sold to smaller institutions, research organizations, or even other universities in need of affordable tools.

 How Do You Host University Auctions?